iamsuteerth/skyfox-frontend/README.md

 - Choose available time slots for screenings
 - Set ticket prices
 - View real-time updates of the show schedule
+- Intuitive previous/next day navigation buttons for browsing shows across different dates with URL parameter synchronization.

+### 💰 Digital Wallet Integration

+- **Smart Wallet Payments:** Customers can pay for bookings directly using their SkyFox wallet balance with one-click payment.
+- **Partial Wallet Payments:** When wallet balance is insufficient, the system intelligently handles partial payments - using available wallet funds and collecting the remaining amount via card.
+- **Real-time Balance Display:** Wallet balance is prominently displayed with color-coded indicators (green for sufficient funds, red for insufficient).
+- **Automatic Top-up:** Card payment details can be used to top up wallet during the booking process when balance is low.
+- **Payment Method Toggle:** Intuitive toggle switch between wallet and card payment methods with dynamic UI updates.
+- **Comprehensive Transaction History:** Customers can view their complete wallet transaction history with color-coded indicators for deposits and withdrawals.
+- **Consistent Payment Experience:** The wallet experience maintains the same high-quality validation and error handling as the card payment system.

 ### 🎟️ Booking Management System